garystafford/kafka-connect-msk-demo/README.md

   --override-existing-serviceaccounts
 ```

-## Exec into the Kafka Connect Container on EKS
+## Get a Shell to the Running Kafka Connect Container on EKS

 ```shell
 export KAFKA_CONTAINER=$(